 When you are beginning treatment for drug and alcohol abuse, the first priority is always to get clean and sober.
 However, substance abuse doesn’t always exist in a vacuum.
-While not everyone who engages in a group or individual therapy program has a co-occurring mental disorder, nearly all of those recovering from addiction could benefit from a certain amount of psychotherapy in the course of their treatment.
+While not everyone who engages in a group or individual therapy program has a co-occurring mental disorder, nearly all of those recovering from addiction could benefit from a certain amount of psychotherapy in the course of their addiction treatment.
 Sunstone Recovery’s Bend Oregon facility has integrated a comprehensive psychotherapy program into its drug rehabilitation efforts.

 How Psychotherapy Works in Rehab